POV entering photo studio through cracked door

 We use a host-based intrusion detection system to analyze the logs from all computers in our system and detect threats.
 It reads operating system and application logs, monitors the integrity of the file system, looks for malware and suspicious anomalies, and scans for compliance to company policy.

-Flaws in remote security have major repercussions; you’re opening up your system to the whole world, rather than a few bad actors on premises.
-At Pixelz, remote access requires multi-factor authentication with a VPN login, and we use a high security VPN: OpenVPN and L2TP / IPSEC.
+Flaws in remote security have major repercussions; you’re opening up your system to the whole world rather than a few bad actors on the premises.
+At Pixelz, remote access requires multi-factor authentication with a VPN login, and we use a high-security VPN: OpenVPN and L2TP / IPSEC.
 That ensures anyone who accesses our VPN is who they say they are, and all activity is happening in a monitored and controlled environment.

 Network and Event Monitoring (Logs, logs, and more logs)